AlvaroSanchez91/R-models-in-Spanish/README.md

 ## Cluster_PC_Tree

 We can see an example of clustering analysis of Crimen.dat.
-Various techniques of dimensionality reduction are shown in the second part, using data prvided by a package of R.
+Various techniques of dimensionality reduction are shown in the second part such as PCA, using data prvided by a package of R.
 In the last exercise we use the data Default.txt to construct diferents decision trees.

 ## Knn